Skybridge, Chicago

 Skybridge is a high-rise luxury condominium located in the West Loop of Chicago.
 It won the 2003 bronze Emporis Skyscraper Award.
 The base of the building is home to a Whole Foods grocery store.
 The building climbs to 38 stories, while the top two are home to the penthouses.
-The 36th floor contains a workout facility for tenants and a roof-top garden space.
+The 36th floor contains a workout facility for tenants and a rooftop garden space.
 The building was designed by Perkins and Will.